-For the purpose of the assessment under Article 8 of the CRR, the credit institution is expected to submit the following documents, which the ECB considers to be evidence that the criteria set out in the legislation have been met:
+For the purpose of the assessment under Article 8 of the CRR, it is expected that the credit institution submits the following documents, which the ECB considers to be evidence that the criteria set out in the legislation have been met:

-- a cover letter signed by the credit institution's CEO, with approval from the management body, stating that the credit institution complies with all of the waiver criteria as set out in Article 8 of the CRR; - a description of the extent of the liquidity sub-group(s) to be constituted together with a list of all the entities that would be covered by the waiver; - (iii) a precise description of the requirements in respect of which the credit institution is asking for a waiver.
+- (i) a cover letter signed by the credit institution's CEO, with approval from the management body, stating that the credit institution complies with all of the waiver criteria as set out in Article 8 of the CRR: - (ii) a description of the extent of the liquidity sub-group(s) to be constituted together with a list of all the entities that would be covered by the waiver; - (iii) a precise description of the requirements in respect of which the credit institution is asking for a waiver.

-5. INDIVIDUAL CONSOLIDATION METHOD (Article 9 of the CRR)
+6. INDIVIDUAL CONSOLIDATION METHOD (Article 9 of the CRR)